owickstrom/wickstrom.tech/src/_posts/2019-06-02-property-based-testing-in-a-screencast-editor-case-study-3.md

 excerpt: | TODO
 ---

-In the last post we looked at how Komposition automatically classifies moving and still segments in imported video media, how I went from testing by eye and with examples to testing with properties, and what kinds of errors I found in the process.
+In the last post we looked at how Komposition automatically classifies moving and still segments in imported video media, how I went from testing by eye and with examples to property-based testing (PBT), and what kinds of errors I found in the process.
 If you haven't read it, or its preceding posts, I encourage you to check them out first:

 1. [Introduction](/programming/2019/03/02/property-based-testing-in-a-screencast-editor-introduction.html)
 1. [Timeline Flattening](/programming/2019/03/24/property-based-testing-in-a-screencast-editor-case-study-1.html)